Company: Meaning, Features and Advantages

 Access to Capital

-Companies can raise capital more easily than other forms of businesses, such as sole proprietorships or partnerships.
+Companies can raise capital more quickly than other forms of businesses, such as sole proprietorships or partnerships.
 They can issue stocks or bonds or borrow funds from banks or other financial institutions to attract investments from a wide range of investors.
 This can provide a significant advantage in expanding operations, investing in new projects or ventures, or acquiring other businesses.

 Perpetual Existence